These are questions that prospective applicants ask frequently. Please read these carefully before sending email.

 My employer has a tuition assistance program, but it doesn't cover all of Georgetown's tuition.
 Am I eligible for financial assistance?

 Yes, applicants with their own funding are eligible for merit-based aid.
 Applicants should discuss these details in their statement.
-For exceptional Master's students, we will cover up to one-third of their tuition.
+For exceptional Master's students, we can cover some tuition.
 For doctoral students, we will cover anything the employer does not.
 However, since the doctoral program requires full-time enrollment, the employer benefit must also include an accommodation of time to participate fully in the program.
 This must be documented in the application.

 The Graduate School requires that applicants have in their undergraduate studies a grade-point average of 3.0 on a 4.0 scale (i.e., 75%).

 The department does not have required minimum scores for the GRE.
-Having said that, successful applicants have quantitative scores in the 90th percentile and verbal scores in the 80th percentile.
+Having said that, successful applicants have quantitative scores in the 90th percentile range and verbal scores in the 80th percentile range.

-No. Current and official test results for the GRE General Test are required for all applicants regardless of their qualifications.
+No. Official test results for the GRE General Test are required for all applicants regardless of their qualifications.

 No. Current and official test results for the GRE General Test are required for all applicants.